 Following this we all shake hands, exchange sweaty hugs and the formal part of class is over.

-After the formal class time we end with sparring, which is called “rolling.”
-Because Brazilian jiu-jitsu focuses on ground grappling, we do a lot of rolling around on the mats.
-This can look strange at first, but after you understand what’s happening, it’s a fascinating thing to watch (and even more fun to do).
+After the formal class time we end with sparring or rolling if we are just grappling.
 This is the part of class where we go at an intensity level that both partners are comfortable with.
-This can vary from a light and friendly roll to a competitive 100% intensity match.
+This can vary from a light and friendly spar to a competitive match.
 You will be trying to apply moves in real time against a fully resisting opponent.
-This is one of the traits that makes jiu-jitsu so effective compared to other martial arts — you know your moves work if you can do it to someone who is trying their best to stop you.
-If it’s your first time, you are not required to “roll”, so don’t worry about that.
+This is one of the traits that makes Combat Sports so effective compared to other more traditional martial arts — you know your moves work if you can do it to someone who is trying their best to stop you.
+If it’s your first time, you are not required to “spar”, so don’t worry about that.
 No one is going to make you do anything you’re not ready for or comfortable with.
-Instructors differ on the question of when students should start rolling.
-However providing you breathe, relax and try to view the roll as a learning experience we allow total newbies to roll at Axis Rolleston.
+Instructors differ on the question of when students should start sparring.
+However providing you breathe, relax and try to view the spar as a learning experience we allow total newbies to spar at the SCSC.
 We will pair you with an experienced partner who will exercise control and take good care of you.
 Remember the baddest person in the room is often the safest one to train with.

 Great job you survived your first class!